 Alberta lowering eligibility for AstraZeneca vaccine from age 55 to 40 Tuesday

-More than 500,000 additional Albertans will be eligible to be vaccinated against COVID-19 on Tuesday after Premier Jason Kenney said in a tweet Sunday evening the province is lowering the benchmark age to qualify for the AstraZeneca vaccine from 55 to 40 years old.
+More than 500,000 additional Albertans will be eligible to be vaccinated against COVID-19 on Tuesday as the province is lowering the benchmark age to qualify for the AstraZeneca vaccine from 55 to 40 years old.

 The decision comes on the heels of a similar announcement from Ontario earlier that day, with health officials saying the changes are based on "current supply," as that province grapples with a third-wave of infections.